iturdikulov/notes/DWM.md

 maybe not clear logic if you use it first time, but It's all manageable and solvable.
 Especially if you use something like `DWM flexipatch`.

-Right now I use various patches, with my dwm-flexipatch fork:
+I use various patches, with my dwm-flexipatch fork:
 [Inom-Turdikulov/dwm-flexipatch](https://github.com/iturdikulov/dwm-flexipatch).

 I swapped meta key (ALT/META) to super key (WIN), which used in DWM by default